ICC4103-202520-WebTech/lab-05-OscarCA8/README.md

 ## Deliverables
 - Models updated with associations and validations.
-- Seed file adjusted to create valid associated records.
+- Seed file adjusted to create valid associated records..